Skip to main content

 Smelly farts

-Flatulence - no matter what your disapproving grandma told you - is completely normal.
+Farting - no matter what your disapproving grandma told you - is completely normal.
 Gas down below is largely a function of what we eat, and the bacteria in our guts that help us digest it.
-That nose-wrinkling smell is down to small amounts of sulphur (also responsible for the smell of rotten eggs, so you get the picture!).
+That nose-wrinkling smell is down to small amounts of sulphur - also responsible for the smell of rotten eggs, so you get the picture.

-Some kinds of non-absorbable carbohydrates are resistant to being broken down and digested in the stomach and small bowel, so they reach the large bowel (colon) essentially unchanged.
+Some kinds of non-absorbable carbohydrates are resistant to being broken down and digested in the tummy and small bowel, so they reach the large bowel (colon) essentially unchanged.
 Here the bacteria get to work, producing wind as they digest them.
 Beans are the classic culprits, but peas, broccoli, parsnips, raisins, prunes and slimming foods containing sorbitol all have the same effect.
-Try substituting other veg - cutting down on fibre too much leads to constipation, which can also make wind worse.
+Try substituting other veg, as cutting down on fibre too much leads to constipation, which can also make wind worse.

 Loud burps